santisq/PSCompression/docs/en-US/Get-ZipEntry.md

 PS ..\pwsh> Get-ZipEntry path\to\myZip.zip
 ```

+This example lists all entries in the specified zip archive.

 ### Example 2: List entries from all files with `.zip` extension in the current directory

 ```powershell
 PS ..\pwsh> Get-ZipEntry *.zip
 ```

+This example lists entries from all `.zip` files in the current directory.
 The `-Path` parameter supports wildcards.

 ### Example 3: List all `Archive` entries from a Zip file